Plymouth Review

 Police Report

-Officers with the Sheboygan Falls Police Department investigated a harassment complaint in the 500 block of Forest Boulevard.
+Officers with the Sheboygan Falls Police Department conducted a check welfare investigation at a residence in the 200 block of Gregory Place.

 *** Full Story

-Richard H. Kammerer, age 62, Of Sheboygan, passed away Saturday January 14, 2017 at the Sharon S. Richardson Community Hospice after a hard-fought battle with cancer.
+Donald J. Schroeder, age 86, of Cascade, passed away early Sunday morning, January 22, 2017, at Sharon S. Richardson Hospice Facility in Sheboygan Falls.
 Full Story

 Death Notices

-Robert Albert II, 25 formerly of Sheboygan died Sunday January 15 2017.
-Wenig Funeral Home.
+Carl Darovich, 90 of Sheboygan died Monday January 23, 2017.
+Ballhorn Chapels Funeral Home.
 Full Story

 |